The importance of Supply Chain Optimization

 5. Supply chain lead-time analysis

 The final key analysis follows all the previous ones as it integrates the whole supply chain, and is, therefore, the main target for supply chain improvement.
-It is a calculation of the total inventory in a supply chain, and an estimate of the total supply chain lead time from the initial supplier until the last customer, based on the classic value stream mapping approach.
+It is a calculation of the total inventory in a supply chain, and an estimate of the total supply chain lead-time from the initial supplier, until the last customer, based on the classic value stream mapping approach.
 The focus on lead-time reduction may lead to doubling productivity and reducing costs by 30%.

-Do You Still Have Questions about Supply Chain Optimization?
+Still Have Questions about Supply Chain Optimisation?

-What is Lead-Time?
+What is lead-time?

-Some factors that impact Lead-Time include lack of raw materials, breakdown of transportation, or labor shortages.
-There are many strategies that companies can adopt to improve lead time, for instance, the implementation of automated stock replenishment to consequently boost the entire supply chain performance.
+Lead time is the amount of time that passes from the beginning of a process until its conclusion.
+Specifically in supply chains, lead-time represents the time it takes from the initial supplier until the end consumer.
+Some factors that impact lead-time include lack of raw materials, breakdown of transportation, or labour shortages.
+There are many strategies that companies can adopt to improve lead-time, for instance, the implementation of automated stock replenishment to consequently boost the entire supply chain performance.

 What is Stock Replenishment?